-Q4: Do you interview all the rated firms?
+Q4: Do you interview all the ranked firms?

 A: Researchers interview as many, and indeed different, firms as possible during each research cycle.
 The researcher’s aim is to interview firms from across the tiers so as to get a balanced perspective on the market.

-Q1: Does feedback from firms you have rated highly have more weight or influence on your ratings decision?
+Q1: Does feedback from firms you have rated highly have more weight or influence on your rankings decision?

 A: Definitely not.
 Feedback from all firms is equally weighted.